Home Info Indian Elephant - Gigantic Mammal With Long Trunk

 Indian Elephant - Gigantic Mammal With Long Trunk

 The Indian Elephant is a native species to mainland Asia.
-Elephas Maximus Indicus is the scientific name of Indian Elephants.
+The scientific name for Indian elephants is Elephas maximus indicus.
 They are recognized to be the subspecies of Asian Elephants.
 In the IUCN Red List, Indian elephants are listed as endangered because their population is declining at a very fast pace.
 The main reason for this is degradation, fragmentation and loss of habitat.

-Indian elephant is considered to be one of the largest living land mammals on the Earth.
+The Indian elephant is regarded as one of the largest living land mammals on Earth.
 These elephants have been given great significance in Asian culture.
 Since ancient time, Indian elephants have been used for moving heavy objects, for transportation, as well as they had been owned as pets by many people.

 ADVERTISEMENT